faker-ruby/faker/doc/default/x.md

-`Faker::Twitter` has been deprecated.
+`Faker::Twitter` has been deprecated in favor of `Faker::X`.
 While it's still maintained, its docs can be found at [Faker::Twitter](#fakertwitter).

 # Faker::X

-Generates approximate X (previous Twitter) user and tweet objects, based on X's API v2 responses.
+Generates approximate X (previously Twitter) user and tweet objects, based on X's API v2 responses.

 The generators are not a comprehensive match of the API.
 However, they are enough to create a demo app using X’s user or tweet data, for example.